What Is Abdominal Pain?

 Types of Abdominal Pain

-There are several types of abdominal pain, which are based on how quickly your pain starts and how long it lasts:
+There are several types of abdominal pain, based on how quickly your pain starts and how long it lasts:

 - Acute pain starts over a few hours or days and may come with other symptoms.